miguelvc6/ray-tracing/readme.md

 To read my blog post on the project, click [here](https://mvazquez.ai/blog/output/2024-10-27-torch-tracing-01/content.html).

-Based on the book ["Ray Tracing in One Weekend" by Peter Shirley](https://raytracing.github.io/books/RayTracingInOneWeekend.html) where a basic raytracer is implemented using C++ in a sequential manner, but I have implemented it in Python with PyTorch and parallelized the raytracing.
+Based on the book [&#34;Ray Tracing in One Weekend&#34; by Peter Shirley](https://raytracing.github.io/books/RayTracingInOneWeekend.html) where a basic raytracer is implemented using C++ in a sequential manner, but I have implemented it in Python with PyTorch and parallelized the raytracing.

 ![Example Rendered Image](image.png)